abuchmueller/Rpriori/README.md

 #> Found 231 rule(s).
 Use print() to display
 ```

-Wow!
-We found our first Association rules.
-In the next example we are going to look a little bit closer at them!
+We found 231 rules Association rules with our specified paramters.

 Example: Inspecting data
 ------------------------

-To get summary statistics on the rules simply call `summary()`
+To get summary statistics on rules simply call `summary()`

 ``` r
 summary(Rules)